 As noted, the notification system is tested regularly throughout the year.
 This means that registered users will receive text messages that will indicate that the system is being tested.
 There is no need to do anything if the text message indicates that the system is being tested.
-If you signed up for text message alerts and did not receive one during a test, please contact the Registrar (students) or the Director of Operations or the IT Manager (employees) immediately.
+If you signed up for text message alerts and did not receive one during a test, please contact the Registrar (students) or the Director of Human Resources, or the IT Manager (employees) immediately.
 LIBI makes every effort to inform affected registered users of an emergency in a timely and appropriate manner; however, members of the LIBI community registered to receive warnings should be aware of the following:

-- LIBI is not responsible for outdated or incorrect subscriber information; - ◆ LIBI is not responsible for technical limitations such as overtaxed communications systems or transmission errors; - LIBI is not responsible for roaming or out of range areas that may delay, block, or prevent, the communications of messages to any users; - LIBI is not responsible for any costs incurred by registered users for any alert received; - LIBI is also not responsible for any actions taken or not taken by the registered user, or any third party, response to an alert.
+- LIBI is not responsible for outdated or incorrect subscriber information; - LIBI is not responsible for technical limitations such as overtaxed communications systems or transmission errors; - LIBI is not responsible for roaming or out of range areas that may delay, block, or prevent, the communication of messages to any users; - LIBI is not responsible for any costs incurred by registered users for any alerts received; - LIBI is also not responsible for any actions taken or not taken by the registered user, or any third party, response to an alert.

-Members of the community who know of a crime or other serious incident should report that incident as soon as possible to the Provost, the Assistant Campus Director, to the Director of Operations, or any senior member of the administration so that a timely warning can be issued, if warranted.
+Members of the community who know of a crime or other serious incident should report that incident as soon as possible to the Provost, the Associate Dean, the Campus Director, or any senior member of the administration so that a timely warning can be issued, if warranted.

 LIBI is committed to respecting the privacy of all members of the LIBI community, including those registered for emergency notifications.
 LIBI does not collect or use any personal information provided by registrants for the Emergency Notification system for any purpose other than for the purpose that it is intended.
-All information provided to LIBI for the purposes of registering to receive emergency notifications will only be used by LIBI to conduct official college business.
+All information provided to LIBI for the purposes of registering to receive emergency notifications will only be used by LIBI to conduct official College business.
 LIBI does not, and will not, sell, trade, lease, rent, or loan any personal information provided on the Emergency Notification Form.

-Members of the LIBI community may register for alerts on the college website by going to http://www.libi.edu/footer/emergency.html.
-Once the form is completely filled out and transmitted to the college, the individual will be added to the list of recipients.
-Anyone having trouble submitting the from electronically can contact the IT department for assistance ithelpfl@libi.edu or email the registrar at szeng@libi.edu (Flushing), mhui@libi.edu (NYC), and Cmattar@libi.edu (Commack).
+Members of the LIBI community may register for alerts on the College website by going to https://libi.edu/emergency-notifications/.
+Once the form is completely filled out and transmitted to the College, the individual will be added to the list of recipients.
+Anyone having trouble submitting the from electronically can contact the IT department for assistance ithelpfl@libi.edu or E-mail the registrar at szheng@libi.edu (Flushing), mhui@libi.edu (NYC), and cmattar@libi.edu (Commack).